 Another important practical factor in choosing a university is the financial cost.
 Not all universities are able to offer financial aid to international students.
 This should be one of the first questions you ask.
 Before you put all of your time and effort into learning about the university, make sure it will work within your financial situation.
 For universities that do offer aid, like merit scholarships, get clear instructions as to the process for applying and any important deadlines.

 For many people, the United States represents the freedom to focus on individual fulfillment.
 The undergraduate experience is essentially the starting point of your adult life.
-What better way to begin setting up your future than with a country that is all about options?
-Whether you want to stay and work in the United States or plan to return to your home country, attending university abroad is sure to be the adventure of a lifetime.
+What better way to set up your future than with a country that is all about options?
+No matter what your academic and career goals may be, attending university abroad is sure to be the adventure of a lifetime.